Skip to content

 Best for: AI Agents, Self-Healing loops, and recursive execution.

 In this mode, Titan acts as the physical execution substrate for Software Agents.
-Because Titan is completely decoupled, an LLM (like GPT-4 or Gemini) can evaluate the output of a previous task and dynamically formulate a brand new TitanJob to execute.
+Because Titan is completely decoupled, an LLM (like Gemini) can evaluate the output of a previous task and dynamically formulate a brand new TitanJob to execute.

 The task graph itself is generated dynamically during execution.

-The "Self-Healing" Loop Imagine an agent that monitors a distributed job.
+Imagine an agent that monitors a distributed job.
 It fetches the remote execution logs, and if it detects a critical failure, it programmatically creates a new "Patch" job to remediate the issue on the fly.

 from titan_sdk import TitanClient, TitanJob